yangpl/SMIwiz/README.md

 bash run.sh

-To do FWI/RTM, you first need to generate observed data from true models using mode=0.

-Then, you start FWI in mode=1 with initial models.

 To run RTM, you need:

 cd ../run_rtm

+To do FWI/RTM, you first need to generate observed data from true models using mode=0.

+Then, you start FWI in mode=1 with initial models (or RTM in mode=2).

 bash run.sh